 SILVA, APF, 2003.
 Engineering geological mapping of Almada county and Geo-Almada Inf.
 Sist. (in Port.), PhD, UNL, Lisboa

 PARRY, S, BAYNES, FI et al., 2014.
 Eng. geological models: An introduction: IAEG commission 25.
 Bull. of Eng.
 Geol. and the Env.
 73(3):689-707 Springer

 ZUQUETTE, LV & GANDOLFI, N, 2004.
 Engineering geological mapping (in Port.).
 Oficina de Textos.
 S

 Theoretical classes with audiovisual media support (powerpoint) that students can access from the Clip platform.
 Students must check the references provided for additional information.
-Practical classes which include the observation of several methodologies of engineering geological mapping, solving problems involving data took from different in situ tests and engineering geological field mapping and lab tests (for identification, physical and mechanical properties of the collected samples).
+Practical classes which include the observation of several methodologies of engineering geological mapping, solving problems involving data took from different in situ tests, engineering geological field mapping and lab tests (for identification, physical and mechanical properties of the collected samples).

-Continuous evaluation by two tests (respectively 30% + 45% of the final grade) and one final report about field mapping (25%).
+Continuous evaluation by two tests (respectively 25% + 35% of the final grade) and one final report about field mapping and several laboratory tests (40%).

 Engineering Geological Mapping (EGM): Origin, evolution and contents; geotechnical and lithogenetic units.
 Classification; examples of methodologies and related information.
 IAEG approvals.
 2.5D and 3D EGM.
-Geological hazard mapping and related terminology.
+Geotechnical Zoning (GZ).
 Practical application to field studies.

 Programs where the course is taught: